nitayke/Google-Logos/README.md

 ![](https://raw.githubusercontent.com/sharp30/Google-Logos/main/images/all_logos.jpg)
 ## How To Use
-The Extension will be published soon at Chrome Web Store.
+The Extension will be published soon at Chrome Web Store.</br>
 Stay Tuned.</br>
 ## Examples